-Collard & mustard greens are a part of the cabbage family.
-Collard greens are popular in the south, and grow very well in hot weather.
-Collard and mustard greens do not grow a head like cabbage, but the leaves are what is cooked and eaten.
-Leaves are thick, dark green, and have a spinach flavor.
+Collard and mustard greens are a part of the cabbage family.
+These greens are popular in the South and grow very well in hot weather, but gardeners in central and northern parts of the U.S. can also grow them successfully.
+Collard and mustard greens grow thick, dark green leaves, and have a spinach flavor.

-Pick leaves of the collards and mustards as soon as they are large enough.
-The smaller the leaves the more tender and succulent the plants will be.
-Picking leaves after a frost tends to improve the flavor.
+Pick the leaves as soon as they are large enough.
+Younger leaves are more tender and succulent.
 Discard leaves showing signs of browning or yellowing.
-Wash collard and mustards several times before eating.
-Plants tend to hold dirt.